RKSM-GIT/LiveLocator/README.md

 LiveLocator uses a number of tools to work:

-* [flutter & dart] - Provides the main framework to develop the app
+* [Flutter] - Provides the main framework to develop the app.
-* [Firebase Authentication] - To implement login and signup
+* [Firebase Authentication] - To implement login and signup.
 * [Cloud Firestore] - To maintain, update and create databases.
+* [Dart] - Language used to make flutter applications.

 ## Getting Started